JonathanCazzaro/react-transition/README.md

 ### Second use case

-If you're wrapping a custom component, just set it a prop named "nodeRef" that will the useRef variable.
+If you're wrapping a custom component, just set it a prop named "nodeRef" that will take the useRef variable.
 Inside your component, this prop will have to point to the ref prop of your root JSX element.
 That's all, no need to set any elementRef prop on the Transition component.

 See :